 The school has a Supplementary Information Form (included as an appendix in the admissions policy) which needs to be completed by a priest or minister to be used to provide evidence of religious grounds.

 Our Reception class is part of a Foundation Stage Unit (FSU) alongside the nursery class.
-The FSU is staffed by a team of excellent early years practitioners led by Mrs.Hallett.
+The FSU is staffed by a team of excellent early years practitioners, Mrs Beards and Ms Tong and their teams.
 The unit was judged to be 'outstanding' by Ofsted in 2012 and has been 'badged' as a high quality provider by the Local Authority.

 Starting School in Reception